 So, the first thing to do is to check if your Raspberry Pi model is compatible.

-If you have a recent Raspberry Pi model and don’t mind the known issues and other bugs, the main advantage of this version is the performances you can expect.
+If you have a recent Raspberry Pi model, the supposed advantage of this version is the performance you can expect.
+But is it that really the case?

-In theory, performances should be slightly better on a 64-bit operating system, even with 32-bit apps.
+In theory, performances should be slightly better on a 64-bit operating system, even with 32-bit apps (link to the best apps for Raspberry Pi).
 But don’t expect a major boost.

-You’ll see better results for apps that require many calculations to run, but it won’t change anything if the limiter is the available RAM or the SD card speed.
+You’ll see better results for apps that require many calculations to run, but it won’t change anything if the limiter is the available RAM or the SD card speed (link to my benchmark).

 The time to boot was 10% faster on the 64-bit version – it’s only a few seconds saved, so it’s not a big deal.

-As you may have noticed by now, I’m currently not excited about this Raspberry Pi OS version.
-I hope they improve it soon, so we can use the full potential of the recent Raspberry Pi models.
-However, it doesn’t seem to be a priority for the developers.
+As you may have noticed by now, this version of Raspberry Pi OS is a good step forward, but not really a magical solution.
+I hope they improve it soon so that we can use the full potential of the latest Raspberry Pi models.
+However, it’s not quite the ultimate boost you might be looking for.

-If you are looking for a 64-bit operating system, you should probably try one of these great options:
+If you are looking for a 64-bit operating system, you should probably try one of these great options too:

 All the links go to my tutorials for these systems.
 You’ll find a stable 64-bit version of each on their official websites, and truly experience better performances with it.